2018 San Diego Padres season

 The 2018 San Diego Padres season was the 50th season of the San Diego Padres franchise.
-The Padres played their home games at Petco Park as members of Major League Baseball's National League West Division.
+The Padres played their home games at Petco Park as members of Major League Baseball's National League West.
+The Padres finished with a record of 66–96, and in 5th place in the National League West.

 Offseason

 On December 12, 2017, the first day of the MLB Winter Meetings, the Padres traded Jabari Blash to the New York Yankees for Chase Headley and Bryan Mitchell.
 This will be Headley's second stint with the Padres, having played with them to start his career.
 To make room in the 40-man roster for both players, the Padres traded Ryan Schimpf to the Tampa Bay Rays for minor leaguer Deion Tansel.

 On February 19, 2018, the Padres signed free agent 1B Eric Hosmer to an 8-year, $144 million contract.
 This was the largest contract in franchise history.